foerstj/dungeon-zerg/README.md

 # dungeon-zerg
-Clutter the map with Zerglings!
+Clutter the map with Zerglings!\
+A mod for Dungeon Siege: Legends of Aranna.